-XML Sitemap Included in Robots.txt – This error means that your XML sitemap is not included in your robots.txt file.
-To fix this, add the following line to your robots.txt file: Sitemap: http://www.example.com/sitemap.xml
+XML Sitemap is not Included in Robots.txt – This error means that your XML sitemap is not included in your robots.txt file.
+To fix this, add the following line to your robots.txt file: Sitemap: https://www.example.com/sitemap.xml

-XML Sitemap(s) is Listed in GSC – This error means that one or more of your XML sitemaps is not listed in Google Search Console.
-To fix this, add your XML sitemaps to GSC by following these instructions: https://support.google.com/webmasters/answer/183668?hl=en&ref_topic=7225052
+XML Sitemap(s) is not Listed in GSC – This error means that one or more of your XML sitemaps is not listed in Google Search Console.
+To fix this, add your XML sitemaps to GSC by following these instructions: https://support.google.com/webmasters/answer/183668?hl=en&ref_topic=7225052.

 3xx redirect in sitemap – One of the most common XML sitemap errors is the inclusion of pages that return a 3xx redirect.
 When this occurs, crawlers will follow the redirect instead of indexing the page.
 To fix this, make sure that all redirected pages are excluded from the sitemap.
 The sitemap should only include pages with the 2xx status code.

 4xx client error in sitemap -This error means that there are URLs in your XML sitemap that return a 404 (file not found) error when visited.
 That means that the page has been deleted or replaced.
-If you have deleted the page, you should make sure to also remove it from your sitemap.
+If you have deleted the page, you should also remove it from your sitemap.
 If there is a valid page that serves as a replacement, include that in the XML sitemap.
-In case you have moved the page to a new URL, exclude the old URL from the sitemap and add the new one instead.
+If you have moved the page to a new URL, exclude the old URL from the sitemap and add the new one instead.

 Noindex page in sitemap – This error means that you have a page listed in your XML sitemap that you don’t want indexed by search engines.
 To fix it, remove the page from your XML sitemap.